 Stay at the Gurudwara

 Every pilgrim can also stay for free inside for any number of days as per the availability.
 The Gurudwara can accommodate around 4,000 people at a time.
-I stayed at Gurudwara’s facility which is inside the premise.
+I stayed at Gurudwara’s facility which is inside the premises.
 Also, everyone, there is allocated a common room with a pillow and quilt.

 The rooms were not good but I had no prior bookings elsewhere and didn’t want to go outside alone at night for safety reasons.